One of the great things about lawn mowers are the leftover grass clippings.

 If this is the case then you need to ask yourself does the mower sound like it normally does?
 When you’re pushing and mowing, does it sound the same or weaker?
 Are there periods where it feels like the blades may be spinning faster, then slower, then faster again?
 Or does it feel like it’s just slower, even though your power supply is good to go?

 If this is the case, then you may have engine or motor issues (depending on the type of mower you have) or even a drive system issue.
-You should, at this point, consult your manufacturer’s manual for troubleshooting problems with mower RPMs and drive controls.
+You should, at this point, consult your manufacturer’s manual for troubleshooting problems with mower RPMs and drive controls or have it serviced by a professional.

 When you have a mower that’s designed to pick up grass and isn’t doing it, it’s easy to get frustrated.